 - Questions and/or Concerns

-Individuals may contact the Privacy Office about Seneca’s privacy practices:
+Individuals may contact the Privacy Office if they have questions regarding Seneca’s privacy practices.

 8 The Seneca Way